Metaform/edc-protocols/specifications/negotiation/contract.negotiation.binding.https.md

 }
 ```

-Note that if the location header is an absolute URL, it must resolve to an address that is relative to the base address of the request.
+Note that if the location header is not an absolute URL, it must resolve to an address that is relative to the base address of the request.

 ### 2.6 The provider `negotiations/:id/request` resource